 As Zanskar River flows through a dramatic Zanskar Gorge, the beauty on offer is simply jaw-dropping.
 In the summer season, Zanskar river rafting, typically from Chiling to Nimmu, is very popular among the tourists in Leh Ladakh.

-On the other hand, in the winter season, the Zanskar River temperature goes below freezing point, and the river complete freezes to form a thick ice sheet called Chadar.
+On the other hand, in the winter season, the Zanskar River temperature goes below freezing point, and the river completely freezes to form a thick ice sheet called Chadar.
 This frozen Zanskar river trek spanned over multiple days, is popular by the name of Chadar trek where you walk from Chiling to Padum.

 Chadar trek is the only means of connectivity to Padum Village or Zanskar Valley in winters when high mountain passes like Pensi La are closed due to heavy snow presence.
-Every year, 100s of adventure enthusiasts flock the Ladakh region to hike or walk along or on the frozen Zanskar river and fulfill their dream of Chadar trek.
+Every year, 100s of adventure enthusiasts flock to the Ladakh region to hike or walk along or on the frozen Zanskar river and fulfill their dream of Chadar trek.

 The Confluence – Indus & Zanskar